-- 1. Be treated with respect and dignity. - 2.
-Receive medically necessary care. - 3.
-Request to change their Care Manager. - 4.
-Timely access to care and services. - 5.
-Privacy about their medical record and when they get treatment. - 6.
-Receive information on available treatment options and alternatives presented in a manner and language they understand. - 7.
-Receive information in a language they understand; they can get oral translation services free of charge. - 8.
-Receive information necessary to give informed consent before the start of treatment. - 9.
-Receive a copy of their medical records and ask that the records be amended or corrected. - 10.
-Take part in decisions about their health care, including the right to refuse treatment. - 11.
-Be free from any form of restraint or seclusion used as a means of coercion, discipline, convenience, or retaliation. - 12.
-Receive care without regard to sex, race, health status, color, age, national origin, sexual orientation, marital status, or religion. - 13.
-Be told where, when and how to get the services they need from the managed long-term care plan, including how they can get covered benefits from out-of-network providers if they are not available in the plan network. - 14.
-Complain to the New York State Department of Health or their Local Department of Social Services and, the right to use the New York State Fair Hearing System and/or a New York State External Appeal, where appropriate. - 15.
-Appoint someone to speak for them about their care and treatment.
+- 1. You have the Right to receive medically necessary care. - 2.
+You have the Right to timely access to care and services. - 3.
+You have the Right to privacy about your medical record and when you get treatment. - 4.
+You have the Right to receive information on available treatment options and alternatives presented in a manner and language you understand. - 5.
+You have the Right to receive information in a language you understand; you can get oral translation services free of charge. - 6.
+You have the Right to receive information necessary to give informed consent before the start of treatment. - 7.
+You have the Right to be treated with respect and due consideration for your dignity. - 8.
+You have the Right to request and receive a copy of your medical records and ask that the records be amended or corrected. - 9.
+You have the Right to take part in decisions about your health care, including the right to refuse treatment. - 10.
+You have the Right to be free from any form of restraint or seclusion used as a means of coercion, discipline, convenience or retaliation. - 11.
+You have the Right to get care without regard to sex (including gender identity and status of being transgender), race, health status, color, age, national origin, sexual orientation, marital status or religion. - 12.
+You have the Right to be told where, when and how to get the services you need from your managed long term care plan, including how you can get covered benefits from out-of-network providers if they are not available in the plan network. - 13.
+You have the Right to complain to the New York State Department of Health or your Local Department of Social Services; and, the Right to use the New York State Fair Hearing System and/or a New York State External Appeal, where appropriate. - 14.
+You have the Right to appoint someone to speak for you about your care and treatment. - 15.
+You have the Right to seek assistance from the Participant Ombudsman program.